-Breast augmentation should be exactly that, augmenting the appearance of natural breasts and not enlarging it extra – without correction and consideration of symmetry and form.
+Breast augmentation should be exactly that, augmenting the appearance of natural breasts and not enlarging them extra – without correction and consideration of symmetry and form.

 Breast augmentation is the most successfully demanded plastic surgery procedure and a lot of research and development have been put into this over the years.
-In 2013 FDA had given a green light to the new breast implants, then invented (the cohesive gel implants), for a perkier look.
+In 2013 FDA gave the green light to the new breast implants, then invented (the cohesive gel implants), for a perkier look.

-In actual, the green signal was given to the “amount of gel in implants and not the gel itself”.
+In actuality, the green signal was given to the “amount of gel in implants and not the gel itself”.
 The change in the amount of gel being used in the implant resulted in fuller, taut, and firmer breasts – without making the implant bigger.
-As in reality, women want a better projection and firmer appearance and not bigger breasts.
+In reality, women want a better projection and firmer appearance and not bigger breasts.

 breast-implants

-With the advancement of plastic surgery, Saline and Silicone implants went under numerous developments and tests and have been FDA approved for great results.
-Saline implants whether overfilled or under filled, however, only enlarge the breast.
-For a perkier and fuller shape, it’s not necessary that Silicone implants will also result in a perkier look, what’s more, important is the filling and dimensions (shape).
+With the advancement of plastic surgery, Saline and Silicone implants went through numerous developments and tests and have been FDA-approved for great results.
+Saline implants whether overfilled or underfilled, however, only enlarge the breast.
+For a perkier and fuller shape, Silicone implants don’t need to also result in a perkier look, what’s more, important is the filling and dimensions (shape).

 Silicone and Saline Implants

-If you’ve been thinking about Breast Augmentation in Atlanta or have been planning for a consultation in Crispin Plastic Surgery, American Society of Plastic Surgeons say – it comes down to the surgeon for a perfect guidance and personal preference of the patient for choosing the implants.
+If you’ve been thinking about Breast Augmentation in Atlanta or have been planning for a consultation in Crispin Plastic Surgery, the American Society of Plastic Surgeons says – it comes down to the surgeon for perfect guidance and the personal preference of the patient for choosing the implants.
 In this article we are comparing the two Saline and Silicone implants, so you can make the choice and then visit the surgeon:

-Implants cannot be fairly compared to holding it in your hands.
-But it is true that majority of patients choose Silicone implants, in place or in hands.
+Implants cannot be fairly compared to holding them in your hands.
+But the majority of patients indeed choose Silicone implants, in place or hands.
 Yet, Saline implants don’t feel like a water sac inside the breast and sit better as it’s surrounded by fat tissues, skin, and muscle.

 As for the appearance, there is not a major difference that Silicone has over Saline, except rippling.
-Rippling of implants occurs when the folds of the implant shell become visible through the skin.
+The rippling of implants occurs when the folds of the implant shell become visible through the skin.
 Silicone implants have a very little tendency of rippling, especially in cases when patients are slender.

 Silicone and Saline Implants